The San Augustine County Strong Coalition is a partnership created to build a more resilient and inclusive community.

 Salvatore R. Maddi, Psychologist and author of Resilience at Work: How to Succeed No Matter What Life Throws at You.

 San Augustine County was selected as a community that has the potential to embrace the nationwide Building Resilient and Inclusive Communities (BRIC) initiative.
-Supported by grant support, strategic policy, and the Center for Disease Control and Prevention, BRIC will make SA Strong with the singular purpose of “measuring the ability of people, businesses, governments, nonprofit groups, and faith-based organizations to work together” to create systems that can withstand, adapt to, and recover from a public health emergency (source), such as the COVID-19 pandemic.
+Supported by grant support, strategic policy, and the Center for Disease Control and Prevention, BRIC will make SA Strong with the singular purpose of “measuring the ability of people, businesses, governments, nonprofit groups, and faith-based organizations to work together” to create systems that can withstand, adapt to, and recover from a public health emergency (source).
 Click here to review the approved BRIC Action Plan.

 A partnership between Feeding Texas, the Texas Department of State Health Services, San Augustine County, and Angelina County & Cities Health District is actively implementing BRIC efforts in San Augustine.